 Prerequisite(s): All 300 level SONO and SONO 400, SONO 414.
 Corequisite(s): SONO 410, SONO 418.

-SONO 418 - Integration of Sonography Principles Lecture Hour(s): 4 Lab Hour(s): 0 Credit Hour(s): 4 Integrate and review the sonographic information presented throughout the sonography program in order to prepare the student for the diagnostic medical sonography registry examination.
+SONO 418 - Integration of Sonography Principles

+Integrate and review the sonographic information presented throughout the sonography program in order to prepare the student for the diagnostic medical sonography registry examination.